The camera is an instrument that teaches people how to see without a camera - Dorothea Lange

 His work has been influenced by the abstract photographs of Brett Weston, Aaron Siskind, and William Garnett, as well as images by Precisionist painters and photographers of the early twentieth century.

-His current workflow is digital; however, all of his finished works are from single exposures, with editing limited to techniques that are similar to what he used in his darkroom.
-His prints are made on traditional silver-based photographic paper.
+His current workflow is digital; however, virtually all of his finished works are from single exposures, with editing limited to techniques that are similar to what he used in his darkroom.
+His prints are made on traditional photographic paper developed with a darkroom process.

 His goal as an artist is to not only improve his own ability to see, but to encourage viewers of his photographs to set aside their daily distractions and truly look at the world around them.

-Don received his Bachelor’s degree from Cornell University, and a Masters degree from Loyola in Baltimore.
-He lives in Westminster, Maryland.
+Don received his Bachelor’s degree from Cornell University, and a Masters degree from Loyola University in Baltimore.
+He lives in Milton, Delaware.